Quality Inn & Suites Hanes Mall

 Exploring the history of the decorative arts in the region, this museum is the only museum dedicated to exhibiting and researching original decorative arts of the early South and features 24 period rooms and seven galleries filled with furniture, paintings, ceramics, and much more that was used regionally through 1820.
 A wonderful book store is also on site that carries current and hard-to-find books on Southern decorative arts, culture, and history.

 The Reynolda House Museum of American Art is a gallery that has been collecting and promoting American art since the 1960s.
-One will find a splendid collection of artworks and objects, right from furniture and costumes to sculptures and paintings.
+Here one will find a splendid collection of artworks and objects, from furniture and costumes to sculptures and paintings.
 The Reynolda House Museum of American Art also holds various events such as dance, concerts, theater and literary programs to instill awareness of art in children as well as adults.
-To know more about the Reynolda House Museum of American Art, do visit their website.

 This 6,500 square foot cultural center and gallery contains arts and exhibits on the community's vibrant African-American culture and features ten to fifteen art exhibitions each year.
 An array of educational programs are also available.